thetestlabs/psscriptanalyzer-pre-commit/examples/README.md

 ## Integration with Documentation

-These examples are referenced throughout the documentation:
+These examples are referenced throughout the project documentation:

-- **Installation Guide**: Used to verify hook installation
+- **Installation Guide**: Used to verify hook installation works
-- **Usage Examples**: Demonstrate hook behavior
+- **Usage Examples**: Demonstrate different hook behaviors
-- **Configuration**: Show how different settings affect output
+- **Configuration Guide**: Show how settings affect output
 - **Troubleshooting**: Help diagnose hook issues

-## Maintenance

-The examples are maintained to:

-- **Stay current**: Updated when new PSScriptAnalyzer rules are added
-- **Remain comprehensive**: Cover all major rule categories
-- **Be educational**: Clear comments explaining each violation
-- **Test thoroughly**: Verified against multiple PowerShell versions

 ## Summary

-These intentionally flawed PowerShell files provide a comprehensive test suite for the PSScriptAnalyzer pre-commit hooks.
-They serve as both a learning resource for PowerShell best practices and a validation tool for the hook implementation across different platforms and PowerShell versions.
+The examples directory provides a comprehensive test suite organized by PowerShell construct type (scripts, modules, functions, classes).
+Each file contains intentionally flawed code that demonstrates specific PSScriptAnalyzer rules across all severity levels.
+They serve as both a learning resource for PowerShell best practices and a validation tool for the pre-commit hook implementation.